hawkv6/network/README.md

 # Requirements
-The following are needed to run the network:
+The following things are needed to run the network:
 - docker
 - containerlab

-Follow these instructions to install it.
+Follow these instructions to install the requirements.
 These steps were done on a Ubuntu 22.04 LTS system:
 1. [Install and configure docker](https://docs.docker.com/engine/install/ubuntu/)
 2. Install containerlab:
     ```